lodgeit-labs/accounts-assessor/README.md

 * Given a hire purchase arrangement, it can derive the total payment and the total interest
 * Given a hire purchase arrangement and ledger, it can guess what the erroneous transactions are
 * Given a hire purchase arrangement and ledger, it can generate correction transactions to fix the erroneous transactions
+* It can determine tax residency by carrying out a dialog with the user